Home Recipes Benefits of Cardamom (Iliki in English) – Spices of Malindi

 History of iliki

-First encounters of Iliki (Cardamom) were found in Sanskrit where iliki was referred to as “Ela”.
+First encounters of Cardamom(iliki in English) were found in Sanskrit where iliki was referred to as “Ela”.
 Sanskrit, the language in which the world Rigveda book was compiled, is both a classical and ancient language in India.
 Sanskrit is believed to have been used between 650 B.C. to 1500 B.C.
-During those ages among other spices and ingredients in sacred rituals as sacrificial fires that were used to solemnize Hindu weddings.
+During those ages among other spices and ingredients in sacred rituals as sacrificial fires were used to solemnize Hindu weddings.
 It was also believed that it was used as essence in embalming procedures.

-Iliki (Cardamom) use in Ancient Greek and Roman Empire
+Cardamom (iliki in English) as used in the Ancient Greek and Roman Empire

-Texts have been seen with references of iliki(Cardamom) from the Ancient Greek and Roman Empire.
-It is related that the wealthy and upper class citizens of these empires used Iliki(cardamom) as aphrodisiac and perfume.
-Iliki (cardamom)was also used in the medical world.
+Texts have been seen with references to Cardamom(iliki in English) from the Ancient Greek and Roman Empires.
+It is related that the wealthy and upper-class citizens of these empires used Cardamom(iliki in English) as an aphrodisiac and perfume.
+Cardamom(iliki in English) was also used in the medical world.
 It was used to help digestion.
-This is believed to be the biggest reason why both the Greek and Romans imported ship loads of Iliki(cardamom) from India.
+This is believed to be the biggest reason why both the Greeks and Romans imported shiploads of Iliki(cardamom) from India.

 Nutritive Content of Cardamom (iliki in English)

-However, apart from good aroma also has many nutrients including vitamins A and C, minerals such as calcium, potassium, sodium, copper, zinc, and magnesium.
+However, apart from a good aroma also has many nutrients including vitamins A and C, and minerals such as calcium, potassium, sodium, copper, zinc, and magnesium.

-It also gives the kidney the ability to remove the waste and help keep a clean digestive tract.
+• It also gives the kidney the ability to remove waste and help keep a clean digestive tract.

 Medicinal Value of Cardamom (iliki in English)

-It also has the ability to manage asthma in its early stages when it is mixed with cinnamon as well as helps reduce throat pain.
+It also can manage asthma in its early stages when it is mixed with cinnamon as well as helps reduce throat pain.

 The different types of iliki Recipes